skeeto/skeeto.github.com/_posts/2013-12-30-Emacs-Lisp-Readable-Closures.markdown

  * It affects the readability of the closure, which I'll get to later.

 Fortunately the compiler is smart enough to see this and will avoid capturing unused variables.
-To prove this, I've not compiled `foo` so that it returns a compiled closure.
+To prove this, I've now compiled `foo` so that it returns a compiled closure.

 {% highlight cl %}